threethan/XCX-Cut-Content-Mod/INSTALL.md

 4. Copy the contents of `XCXGeckoCode.txt` into XCXGecko as a custom code and apply it

 *Steps 3 & 4 must be repeated every time the game is closed*

+**There is a bug where, when using the gecko code, the boss in Chimeric Abomination will be far too big, preventing you from targeting appendages.
+To fix this use the code `2110A31D 00640064` and restart the time trial**